 Class B misdemeanor penalties in Wisconsin: What am I facing?

 Class B misdemeanor charges are serious.
 Although they’re on the lower end of the charging spectrum, a criminal conviction carries with it serious, lifelong consequences.
-The criminal defense attorneys at Meyer Van Severen, S.C. defend individuals charged with all offenses, whether they’re misdemeanors or high-end, life-in-prison felonies.
+The criminal defense attorneys at Van Severen Law Office defend individuals charged with all offenses, whether they’re misdemeanors or high-end, life-in-prison felonies.

 Section 939.51 of the Wisconsin Statutes describes Class B misdemeanor penalties.
 Charges that fall under this classification are punishable by up to 90 days in jail, fines of up to $1,000.00, or both.
 Although these penalties are certainly on the mitigated end, any criminal conviction will remain with you for the rest of your life.

 Sometimes prosecutors will offer a deferred prosecution agreement when dealing with something like a lower level misdemeanor.
-The criminal defense attorneys at Meyer Van Severen, S.C. defend criminal and drunk driving charges.
+The criminal defense attorneys at Van Severen Law Office defend criminal and drunk driving charges.
 In fact, it’s the only kind of representation we provide clients.
 We don’t handle cases that will not help individuals facing situations just like yours.

 What kind of crimes are Class B misdemeanors?